 - Sprint retrospective: The Scrum Team inspects how the last Sprint went with regards to individuals, interactions, processes, tools, and their Definition of Done.
 The Scrum Team discusses what went well during the Sprint, what problems it encountered, and how those problems were (or were not) solved.
 The Scrum Team identifies the most helpful changes to improve its effectiveness.
 The most impactful improvements are addressed as soon as possible.
 The Sprint Retrospective concludes the Sprint.
 It is timeboxed to a maximum of three hours for a one-month Sprint.
 For shorter Sprints, the event is usually shorter.

 With Kanban, you can make custom columns for your team.
-A content delivering company will custom their columns as outline ready, writing, proofreading, and delivered.
+A content-delivering company will custom their columns as outline ready, written, proofread, and delivered.
 It will help the company understand how much content they'll provide each week and their bottlenecks.

 On the other hand, Scrum has a small time frame, and it moves fast.
 Mostly Scrum has one to four weeks of sprints and clear starting and finishing dates.
 Scrum has a short time frame, which helps you to break complex tasks into smaller stories.
 With Scrum, your team can learn complex tasks quickly and efficiently.

 Kanban vs. Scrum- RolesKanban: There is no product owner or scrum master in Kanban.
 Your entire work team will own the Kanban board.
 Though you may include an agile coach in your team, there is no need to have any Kanban master.
 It will be entirely your team's responsibility to deliver the task on the board.